josygeorge/interactive-fe-dev-project/README.md

 - assets -> img -> has images for carousal slider.
 - README.md

+## Coding and Testing

+- On coding, each functionality unit is being logically designed, implemented followed with it's unit testing
+- Also, section wise testing have been done on each module / pages.
+- Coding vs Testing timeframe can be defined as 60 : 40 % ratio.

 ### Prerequisites

 - A basic knowledge in the following is required.